whiskie14142/SolarSystemVoyager/README.md

 SSVG is simulation software that allows us to fly our own spacecrafts in the solar system.
 Each spacecraft has three propulsion systems: a chemical propulsion engine, an electric propulsion engine, and a solar sail.

-Fly your own space probe in the precisely simulated solar system.
+Fly your own spacecrafts in the precisely simulated solar system.

-Read more on our homepage. <[http://whsk.sakura.ne.jp/ssvg/index-en.html](http://whsk.sakura.ne.jp/ssvg/index-en.html)>
+Read more on the home page. <[http://whsk.sakura.ne.jp/ssvg/index-en.html](http://whsk.sakura.ne.jp/ssvg/index-en.html)>

 ### Required environment
 * Python 3.7